-- If a component is designed for a specific hardware architecture, or relies on some other software system, it must obviously be deployed on a platform that provides the required hardware and software support. - High availability systems may require components to be deployed on more than one platform.
-This means that, in the event of platform failure, an alternative implementation of the component is available. - ♦ If there is a high level of communications traffic between components, it usually makes sense to deploy them on the same platform or on platforms that are physically close to one other.
-This reduces the delay between the time a message is sent by one component and received by another.
+If a component is designed for a specific hardware architecture, or relies on some other software system, it must obviously be deployed on a platform that provides the required hardware and software support.

+High availability systems may require components to be deployed on more than one platform.
+This means that, in the event of platform failure, an alternative implementation of the component is available.

+If there is a high level of communications traffic between components, it usually makes sense to deploy them on the same platform or on platforms that are physically close to one other.